ljcoomber/microservice-viz/README.md

  - all green; received a 2xx response

 The app is only really useful if additional information about dependent service statuses is included in the response.
-For example, if service 'a' returns:
+For example, if 'service-a' returns:

 ```
 {
-  "a1": {
+  "service-b": {
     "status": "Ok"
   },
-  "b": {
+  "service-c": {
     "status": "Ok"
   },
-  "c": {
+  "service-f": {
     "status": "Ok"
   }
 }
 ```

-this indicates that it depends on service 'a1', 'b' and 'c', and so edges will be drawn on the graph to reflect the returned status, in this case, all green for 'Ok'.
+this indicates that it depends on services 'service-b', 'service-b' and 'service-f', and so edges will be drawn on the graph to reflect the returned status, in this case, all green for 'Ok'.
 Note that these services do not need to be declared in the manifest; discovered services will be dynamically added to the visualisation (currently always in the 'external' network).

-Here is an example screenshot:
+Here is an example screen-shot:

 ![Image](example.png)

+Here we see that:

+ - "service-e" is unreachable by this application, and "service-c" thinks "service-e" is down (we don't yet distinguish why a dependency is unavailable)
+ - "service-d" is reachable by this application, but is not healthy. "service-c" also thinks "service-d" is down, because of its status
+ - "service-c" is reachable by this application, but is not healthy because two of its dependencies are down
+ - "service-a" thinks "service-c" is healthy, but given the current state, this will change on the next check "service-a" makes

 # Status